• Home

 In the previous chapter we re-organized the imported 3d-objects in a way, that they can move in relation to each other.
 In order to move them, we have to add some actors.
 In the real world, all axis are controlled by an external controller.
 The controller knows the position of each axis.
 That means, we have to move the axis according to some given positions.

-window. - Select the direction in which the 3d-objects should move.
-Therefore click on the corresponding axis button near the
+3. Select the direction in which the 3d-objects should move.
+Therefore click on the corresponding axis button Axis Editor Buttons near the GlobalTranslationAxis property.

 Note